Practice Nurse Clinics

 The available options and your own choices will be discussed with you in the first appointment.
 Generally first appointments last from between 30 to 45 minutes.

 The therapists give your GP a brief summary of their work with you – you are welcome to see this.
 If there is anything you would prefer your therapist not to tell your GP, let them know.
 However, therapists have a duty of care.
 This means that if they have serious concerns about any risk to yourself or others they will need to tell your GP.

 Cancelling Appointments and wasted appointments lead to longer waiting times.
 Patients who miss or cancel at short notice more than one appointment will generally be discharged by Outlook Southwest.

-Our Physiotherapist Daniel Lawrence is here one a Tuesday and Friday afternoon plus all day on a Thursday.
+Our Physiotherapist Bryony Short is here one a Tuesday and Thursday afternoon.
 Appointments by referral only.
-If you have any queries please contact Julia Bermingham who is the administrator for Daniel.
+If you have any queries please contact Julia Bermingham who is the administrator for Bryony.

 Well Woman Checks